balis/concurrency-course/README.md

-Example code for the web crawler assignment.
+Scala/Futures tutorial and example code for the web crawler assignment.